eaholmes10/Portfolio/README.md

-Projects I have worked on to build my portfolio using Python and SQL
+Projects I have worked on to build my portfolio using Python.